Mohamed-samir-504/Maven-Task/README.md

-The mvntestms is the project created with sumerge archetype.
+The *mvntestms* is the project created with sumerge archetype.<br/>
-The MavenTestJacoco is a project using a normal quickstart archetype and trying Jacoco plugin generating reports.
+The *MavenTestJacoco* is a project using a normal quickstart archetype and trying Jacoco plugin generating reports.